mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 these trends the IETF started requiring registration as "participant" (in contrast to an "observer") for remote participation, still without any registration fee applied.

-With the move to fully online meetings in 2020, however, there is no longer a distinction between remote and on-site participants.
+With the move to fully online meetings in 2020 and 2021, however, there was no longer a distinction between remote and on-site participants for those meetings.
 Since IETF meeting costs and other costs still had to be covered, there was the need for a meeting fee for remote participants, which risks the removal of the free remote option.